AICAN-Research/FAST-Pathology/README.md

    fastpathology.exe
    ```

-**NOTE:** Both VS 17 and 19 have been tested with both FAST and FastPathology and works well.
+**NOTE:** Visual Studio 19 have been tested with both FAST and FastPathology and works well.